czdtech/fb-jf/src/content/games/war-of-sticks.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-- **Mouse:** Primarily used for all interactions: clicking buttons to train units, selecting units, and directing your army on the battlefield.
+- **`Mouse`:** Primarily used for all interactions: clicking buttons to train units, selecting units, and directing your army on the battlefield.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)